kiwix/kiwix-android/DESIGN.md

 3. [Figma](https://www.figma.com) - A tool that can be used to mock design ideas.

 ## Accessibility
 Accessibility is an important part of Android applications.
 Especially applications that are as widely used as Kiwix.
-As such, accessibility should be a part of the argument for most if not all design decisions for Kiwix Android.
+As such, accessibility should be part of design decisions.
 This can include choices such as:

 - Having text with a large font and good contrast ratio.
 - Large simple controls.